 Be sure to check with your salon how long they recommend.

-Once you’ve waited that time, you should also just be washing your hair less.
+Once you’ve waited that time, you should also just be washing your hair less and use a leave-in conditioner that works for keratin-treated hair.

 Keratin is resilient, but washing your hair often will wear it away.
 By minimizing hair washes, you ensure your treatment lasts longer.